lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

-As of May 2017, there are 47,477 businesses to be screened in Scotland, and 469,897 in the rest of the United Kingdom, included Northern Ireland.
+As of May 2017, there are 47,477 businesses to be screened in Scotland, and 469,897 in the rest of the United Kingdom, including Northern Ireland.
 This is a huge cohort, and the task is accomplished using *two different* schemes: the **Food Hygiene Information Scheme (FHIS)** in Scotland and the **Food Hygiene Rating Scheme (FHRS)** in the rest of the United Kingdom.
 The first uses *categorical* descriptors that are directly assigned to each business (Table 1), while the second adopts a *points scheme* that assigns high scores to poor hygiene conditions (Table 2).